The Latest: Putin says he would like to meet with Trump, but preparations are ongoing

 Rubio offered his thanks in the meeting to the UAE “for the strength and enduring nature of the relationship,” State Department spokesperson Tammy Bruce said in a statement.

-There was no immediate comments from the UAE on what was discussed.
-However, the state-linked newspaper The National later reported Sheikh Mohammed had told Rubio “that the UAE strongly opposes any attempt to displace the Palestinian people from Gaza.”
+The state-run WAM news agency reported Sheikh Mohammed had told Rubio “that the UAE strongly opposes any attempt to displace the Palestinian people from Gaza.”

 ▶ Read more about Rubio's discussions with the UAE